SmileiPIC/tutorials/basics_units.rst

 Download the input file `radiation_pressure_2d.py <radiation_pressure_2d.py>`_.

-In this simulation, a slab of preionized overdense plasma of uniform density :math:`n_0` is irradiated by a high intensity laser pulse, triggering electron and ion expansion.
+In this simulation, a slab of pre-ionized overdense plasma of uniform density :math:`n_0` is irradiated by a high-intensity laser pulse, triggering electron and ion expansion.

 ----

 Check input file and run the simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first step is to check that your `input files` are correct.
+The first step is to check that your `input file` is correct.
 To do so, you will run (locally) :program:`Smilei` in test mode:

 .. code-block:: bash

     ./smilei_test radiation_pressure_2d.py

-If your simulation `input files` are correct, you can run the simulation.
-Then, take some time to study the namelist, in particular how the physical parameters have been defined.
+Take some time to study the namelist, in particular how the physical parameters have been defined.
 For the moment you can ignore the lines of code marked with ``Choice 2`` at the start of the namelist.